Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/full-path-critique-framework-for-signed-language-writing-and-text-infrastructure/essay.md

 A source can succeed at the first without succeeding at the second.
 That distinction is the center of the framework.

 Two companion documents support application of the method: *Review Procedure for the Full-Path Critique Framework* gives the detailed review manual, and *Reviewer Worksheet for the Full-Path Critique Framework* gives the reusable blank worksheet.
+In a complete packet, the framework essay states the method; the procedure and worksheet switch into application mode.

 ## What This Framework Is For